Splitting-based randomized dynamical low-rank approximations for stiff matrix differential equations: Numerical results

-In this section, to validate the numerical stability of the Lie splitting scheme and the Strang splitting scheme combined with adaptive low-rank methods (ADRSVD/ADGN) in long-term simulations, we focus on the following AC equation \ref{eq4.1}.
-The equation system is expressed as:
+In this section, to validate the numerical stability of the ARSVD-LT, ADGN-LT, ADRSVD-ST and ADGN-ST methods in long-term simulations, we focus on the following Allen-Cahn equation with logarithmic Flory--Huggins potential \cite{wu2023second}:

 where $u$ represents a real-valued function, ${\mathbf{\varepsilon}}$ is defined as the mobility coefficient, \(F(u)\) signifies the logarithmic Flory-Huggins potential, with \(f(u) = F^\prime(u)\). $\theta$ and $\theta_{c}$ are the absolute temperature and critical temperature respectively.
 Here we set ${\mathbf{\varepsilon}} = 0.1$, $\theta = 0.8$ and $\theta_c = 1$.